Mohammed-Abdelaziem/codealpha_tasks/Secure Coding Review/README.md

 Choose a programming language and application.
 Review the code for security vulnerabilities and provide recommendations for secure coding practices.<br>
 Use tools like static code analyzers or manual code review.

-This is a Project I made as a part of Course Work<br>
+This is a Project my friend made as a part of Course Work<br>
 Performing a Secure code review on this application to find and fix its vulnerabilities.<br>
 Project Link - [ADS - IOT](https://github.com/DPRIYATHAM/ADS-IOT/tree/main/Software)